-One of my all time favourite book!
-You may have heard of it, as into a hideous ITV drama a few years ago which was a total mess!
-I do recommend giving it a read as it is truly gripping and thought provoking.
+One of my all-time favourite books!
+You may have heard of it, as into a hideous ITV drama a few years ago which was a total mess.
+I do recommend giving it a read as it is truly gripping and thought-provoking.

-Karen aged 21, is a come-of-age story, about finally finding out who you are and who you want to be.
-She’s graduating university a straight lace, straight A student who’s never really lived and feels like she is missing out on what the world has to offer.
+Karen at aged 21, is a come-of-age story, about finally finding out who you are and who you want to be.
+She’s graduating university a straight lace, straight-A student who has never really lived and feels like she is missing out on what the world has to offer.

-Until she meet the bohemian and intoxicating Biba.
+Until she meets the bohemian and intoxicating Biba.
 Biba takes Karen under her wing and shows her all the fun things in life Karen has been missing.
 Biba is everything Karen wants to be, and she is excited about her new friendship with the coolest person she’s ever met.
-I think most girl’s can relate to when you were young and you made a friend that was cooler than you were and how that made you feel.
-Well that’s Karen’s relationship with Biba, who comes across as the real protagonist while Karen is the narrator.
+I think most girls can relate to when you were young and you made a friend that was cooler than you were and how that made you feel.
+Well, that’s Karen’s relationship with Biba, who comes across as the real protagonist while Karen is the narrator.
 Karen also falls for Biba’s brother Rex, who is the protector of both girls.

 After that summer with Biba, Karen aged 31, is now a controlling and paranoid woman scared for the safety of Rex, and their beloved daughter Alice.
 The summer with ~Biba ended with Rex going to jail and now 10 years later he’s out and trying to start a new life with Karen and Alice.
 But Karen fears someone is after them, watching the house, calling them at home.
 Karen is determined to find out who it is to prevent them from ruining her family, but she also has to reconnect to Rex have 10 years apart, and readjust to life with him.

-Critics of the book have dissed Biba’s character as annoying and have said it’s unrealistic that Karen would become such close friends with her over the course of a few months.
-I completely disagree, this is a story that time in your life where the real world is out there and the world is full of potential.
+Critics of the book have dissed Biba’s character as annoying and over the top and have said it’s unrealistic that Karen would become such close friends with her over the course of a few months.
+But I completely disagree, this is a story that time in your life where the real world is out there and the world is full of potential.
 All of the characters at the start are so hopeful for a future, that they are doomed never to have.
 And along with this youthful optimism is the intense friendships that are formed that feel like they will last forever, but that are also doomed.
-I have had friendships like that in my late teens, where you meet are instantly best friends and think you’ll be friends forever.
-It’s a story of that experience, which if you haven’t had might be hard to believe it exists.
+I have had friendships like that in my late teens, where you meet are instantly best friends and think you’ll be friends forever, but as you get older you realise it was just for that brief time in your life.

 I’ve read a few more of Erin Kelly’s novel since The Poison Tree which I just haven’t enjoyed as much.
 Anyone who enjoyed Gone Girl and who is interested in character driven thrillers this is definitely one to check out.